 With an Echo Dot you look for a visual clue that Alexa is listening.
 The One’s chime is quicker and more in keeping with audio communication, so it leads to more natural-feeling interactions.

-The quality of the microphones make the One less likely to mis-hear your requests and instructions – we find it makes fewer mistakes than our Echo Dot.
+The quality of the microphones make the One less likely to mis-hear your requests and instructions – we find it makes fewer mistakes than our third-generation Echo Dot.
 Correctly hearing the request is only half the battle, though, and Alexa is still capable of misunderstanding.

 The most common issue is when you say, for example, “play Ladytron”, and she instead starts playing a song with those words in the title.
 That can be annoying at first, but you can avoid that by saying “play some music by Ladytron” instead.

 It's worth remembering that, while voice control is obviously the big headline for the One, you can of course still use it as you would any other Sonos speaker.
-Sonos's own app remains the best in the business for its usability and for bringing practically every streaming service (and your own stored tunes) together under one roof, and the recent addition of AirPlay 2 means Apple device users can send audio from almost any app they use.
+Sonos's own app remains the best in the business for its usability and for bringing practically every streaming service (and your own stored tunes) together under one roof, and the addition of AirPlay 2 means Apple device users can send audio from almost any app they use.
 Spotify Connect is on board, too.

 When we first heard the One we suspected it was a slight sonic upgrade on the Play:1 but, having listened to both in our testing rooms, the two speakers sound pretty much identical.